Edward-Jing/STA-207/README.md

-**This is a report receive 50/50 for final from STA207 2024 Winter.** If you need any help from this report(especially taking STA207), please email edsun@ucdavis.edu.
+**This report received 50/50 in final from STA207 2024 Winter.** If you need any help from this report(especially taking STA207), please email edsun@ucdavis.edu.
 I am very happy to talk with any problems.

 # Abstract